kubeflow/kfp-tekton/sdk/FEATURES.md

 [parallel_join_with_argo_vars](/sdk/python/tests/compiler/testdata/parallel_join_with_argo_vars.py) is an example of how Argo variables are used and it can still be converted to Tekton variables with our Tekton compiler.
 However, other Argo variables will throw out an error because those Argo variables are very unique to Argo's pipeline system.

-### ImagePullSecrets

-[Tracking issue #1779][ImagePullSecrets]

-ImagePullSecret is a feature for the component to know which secret to use when pulling container images from private registries.
-It is implemented with Kubernetes `ServiceAccount` and bound to the Tekton's [ServiceAccount](https://github.com/tektoncd/pipeline/blob/master/docs/pipelineruns.md#specifying-custom-serviceaccount-credentials) field under Tekton
-PipelineRun.
-The [imagepullsecrets](/sdk/python/tests/compiler/testdata/imagepullsecrets.py) python test is an example of how to use this feature.

-However, this approach is not an ideal way to solve this problem because it adds extra work to the server to maintain the `ServiceAccount`.
-The better approach will be using `podTemplate` to store the image pull `secrets`.
-The Tekton pipeline doesn't support this feature yet, but we opened a
-[tracking issue](https://github.com/tektoncd/pipeline/issues/2339) in the Tekton pipeline.

 ## Features with different behavior than Argo
 Below are the KFP-Tekton features with different behavior than Argo.